hoangduytran/blender-manual/manual/editors/texture_node/types/output/output.rst

    :align: right
    :alt: Output node.

-This node contains the result of the node texture.
+This node receives the result of the node-based texture.

-Multiple output nodes can exist in a node texture, however, only one of them is active.
-The active one is set in the Texture Panel in the *Output* selector.

 Inputs